Three Ingredients, Three Labs, One Squeeze: Reading the 2026 AI Compute Crisis

 There are exactly three ingredients to building a frontier AI lab in 2026, and right now nobody has all three at the scale they need:

-- Research — the people who know which paper is worth reading, which architecture is worth chasing, and which apparent breakthrough is just an artefact of test-set contamination.
+- Research — the people who know which paper is worth reading, which architecture is worth chasing, and which apparent breakthrough is just test-set contamination.

-- Data — and not just any data.
-The high-grade stuff.
+- Data — the high-grade stuff.
 The "no, you missed step 2 — fix it" correction traces from people building real software with real frustration.
 You can buy text.
 You cannot easily buy that.

 A quick scoreboard: